 2) The implementation of a new method or framework is not understood by management and can therefore only be executed exact as it is prescribed.

 The former of them is probably not so common in organisations, especially not for product development, but the latter is scary, since then the organisation is out of control of the transformation to a new method or framework.
 This also means that the transformation of the organisation’s way of working most probably is controlled by external consultants sometimes most of the times without any knowledge of neither the organisation’s domain, nor context.
-And as we understand, now it starts to get really scary, with extremely high risk that we do not listen to our people when they are flagging for problems and their unsolved root causes, or issues that the new method or framework cannot solve, especially on the whole, which can be difficult to see, if also the system test becomes insufficient.
+And as we understand, now it starts to get really scary.
+It is an extremely high risk that we do not listen to our people when they are flagging for problems and their unsolved root causes, or issues that the new method or framework cannot solve.
+This is especially valid on the whole, which can be difficult to see, if also the system test becomes insufficient.
 The risk for disrespect of people within the organisation is very very high and even more if we have a transformation that is behind schedule still having many unanswered questions (generated by unsolved root causes).
 This makes raised issues on the whole to be neglected and swept under the carpet, due to lack of time, or worse, due to that the framework really does not have the solution.

-Common sense: Integration points are always necessary for the integrating to a wholeness, but not to use false cadence
+Common sense: Integration events are always necessary for the integrating to a wholeness, but not to use false cadence

 This means that when a time box for many teams ends, we will integrate, verify and validate the parts in product development and aggregate parts in production, see this blog post for more details about integration and this blog post about the necessity of sequencing, by looking to the similarities between production and waterfall.
-When several teams making something bigger, the integration points are really important milestones, synchronising the teams at integration and verification of the whole.
-At the same time, it does not mean that the integration points need to be every x week, instead the part of work for some of the teams, that need the longest lead time, sets when the next integration point should be.
-And the same goes for the teams between the integration points, an exact interval is not a must, since it most probably will generate an unnecessary need of scarce (centralised) resources at the same time.
+When several teams making something bigger, the integration events are really important milestones, synchronising the teams at integration, verification and validation of the whole.
+At the same time, it does not mean that the integration events need to be every x week, instead the part of work for some of the teams, that need the longest lead time, sets when the next integration event should be.
+And the same goes for other teams between their integration events, an exact interval is not a must, since it most only will generate an unnecessary need of scarce (centralised) resources at the same time.
 When using the term Integration Event, it is clear that the teams working with their part to make a delivery to a common Integration Event, where the deliveries are integrated, verified and validated to a bigger delivery.
 It is important to state that these Integration Events, in most cases regarding big scale product development, not necessarily is a complete customer delivery.
 See this blog post for a thorough explanation about false cadence problems.

 Teams that work together will always have interdependencies and dependencies to each other and to common experts.
 Of course, we always need to try to reduce them as much as possible, but the most important is that we can keep track of them when we have them.
 To connect teams that have been autonomous from start can be tricky, since their respective way of working may not consider interdependencies and dependencies to other teams and experts, since their old wholeness were only one team itself.